Palestinian officials say 51 killed in Israeli operation on southern Gaza

 The Israeli military did not immediately respond to a request for comment.

 Residents said Israel had carried out heavy airstrikes as its ground forces staged an incursion into three neighborhoods in Khan Younis.
-Mahmoud al-Razd, a resident who said four relatives were killed in the raids, described heavy destruction and said first responders had struggled to reach destroyed homes.
+Mahmoud al-Razd, who had four relatives among those killed, described heavy destruction and said first responders had struggled to reach destroyed homes.

 “The explosions and shelling were massive,” he told The Associated Press.
 “Many people are thought to be under the rubble, and no one can retrieve them.”